What if we told you that success was simply a mental state?

 According to research, we know that imagination can influence perception, and this perception is what shapes our world.

 Our experience of the world depends on how we perceive it.
-The colors, shapes, and contexts that we create are entirely dependent on our mental understanding of what we’re seeing.
+The colors, shapes, and contexts we create entirely depend on our mental understanding of what we’re seeing.

 Through envisionment, we can create our realities.
 We can program our minds to perceive the world in a manner that is advantageous to us.
 The more vivid this imagination, the more effective that envisioning is likely to be.